How to Get an IEP: Step 8 – Map Out ADHD Accommodations

-Here are some ideas to help you get started on preparing a list of accommodations for your child.
+That said, here are some ideas to help you get started on preparing a list of accommodations to help your child hurdle ADHD symptoms in school.
 These are ideas that have worked for other parents and have been implemented by school districts.
 Use these ideas as a starting point and add others based on your child’s specific needs.

-1. Seat your child in the front row
+1. Seat your child with ADHD in the front row to minimize distractions.

-2. Seat your child away from doors and windows
+2. Seat your child with ADHD away from doors and windows to help him focus.

 3. Create a signal the teacher can use to get your child back on track (walking past the student’s desk and lightly tapping it)

-5. Receive daily reports on the subject matter that was covered in class, for review at night
+5. Receive daily report cards including notes on the subject matter that was covered in class, for review at night.

 13. Allow the student to work with a classroom buddy at times

-14. Permit the student to play with small items, providing an outlet for fidgeting
+14. Permit the student to play with small items, like fidget toys for classroom focus.